-(Matthew 26:7) a woman came up to him with an alabaster flask of very expensive ointment, and she poured it on his head as he reclined at table.
+(Matthew 26:7) There came unto him a woman having an alabaster box of very precious ointment, and poured it on his head, as he sat at meat.

 Matthew does not name this woman, but she used costly ointment to anoint Jesus' head, which demonstrated that to her Jesus was her King or the Messiah, even as King David said his head was anointed with oil (Psalm 23:5).
 Messiah means "Anointed One" or King, and this woman publicly demonstrated her faith in Jesus as the "Anointed One" that God had promised to send.
 Because she loved the One who had forgiven her for her sins and given her eternal life, she knew that Jesus deserved all the good that she could do for Him no matter what the cost to her personally.